GKarreskog/gkarreskog.github.io/index.md

 _with [Frederick Callaway](https://fredcallaway.com/) and [Thomas L. Griffiths](https://psych.princeton.edu/person/tom-griffiths) ([PDF](files/jmp_karreskog.pdf))_

 **Abstract:**
-We present a theory of human behavior in one-shot games as being the result of rational use of heuristics.
-To test this theory, we define a broad family of heuristics for one-shot games and an associated family of cognitive cost functions.
-In a large, preregistered experiment, we find that human behavior is quantitatively well predicted by heuristic reasoning and optimal use of limited cognitive resources---better than existing models based on iterated reasoning.
-Furthermore, we find that, holding the game constant, our participants' actions depend on their previous experience in the way predicted by our theory.
+Work in behavioral economics suggests that perfect rationality is an insufficient model of human decision making.
+However, the empirically observed deviations or biases vary substantially between environments.
+There is, therefore, a need for theories that can tell us when and how we should expect deviations from rational behavior.
+We suggest that such a theory can be found by assuming optimal use of limited cognitive resources.
+In this paper, we present a theory of human behavior in one-shot interactions based on the rational use of heuristics.
+We test our theory by defining a broad family of heuristics for one-shot games and associated cognitive cost functions.
+In a large, preregistered experiment, we find that behavior is well predicted by our theory, which yields better predictions than existing models.
+We find that the participants' actions depend on their environment and previous experiences, in the way predicted by the rational use of heuristics.

 ## Working Papers
 * * *